Challenging the ‘Hostile Environment’

 In early 2018, MRN was asked to intervene on behalf of a number of migrants and their families that had been refused residency on the grounds of having made tax amendments during their self-employment history.
 These amendments were deemed by the Home Office to mean these individuals were of ‘poor character’ and therefore was refusing them settlement.
 The Home Office’s decision left many families destitute and struggling to survive.
-The case is still pending, and once determined will have a substantial weight on the lives of many of those affected individuals.

 “MRN supported us to achieve justice against the inhumane policies of Home Office.
 The moment we met MRN, we were hopeless and had no direction.
 They helped us to achieve our tasks legally by knocking on the doors of the courts.
 MRN became the source to ignite light in the lives of many families for no reason other than to watch them enjoy the glow.
 We are extremely thankful to MRN and its staff for bringing back life of many young families.”
 Salman- Highly Skilled Migrant Group/ Tier 1 Community

-Follow the campaign here
+Follow the Highly Skilled Migrant Group here

-Stop the Media Scapegoating ‘Illegal’ Migrants
+Not Illegal- HUMAN- Stop the Media Scapegoating ‘Illegal’ Migrants

-With People and Planet, we have been campaigning against the use of the word ‘illegal’ by the media and other stakeholders.
+We have been campaigning against the use of the word ‘illegal’ by the media and other stakeholders.
 The term is and has always been dehumanising and has a direct impact on the those who are labelled as such: